-The typical asking rate per listing is in the $30's per square foot per year.
-The Downtown Thousand Oaks submarket is experiencing a decline in rates.
-In the last 3 months, the median rate fell $2 per sqft per year.
-That's a 5% decrease in rent.
+The typical asking rate per listing is in the $20's per square foot per year.
+The Downtown Thousand Oaks submarket is experiencing a decrease in rates.
+In the last 3 months, the median rate decreased $6 per sqft per year.
+That's a 21% decrease in rent.

-Compared to the rest of the Metropolitan Los Angeles market, the Downtown Thousand Oaks submarket has less expensive rates, so you should have no trouble finding a great deal in this depreciated region.
+Compared to the rest of the Metropolitan Los Angeles market, the Downtown Thousand Oaks region has lower rates, so you should have no trouble finding a great deal in this undervalued submarket.

-In the last 90 days, 12 listings have been made available, which means new availabilities most likley are leasing quickly.
+In the last 90 days, 12 listings have been made available, which means spaces most likley are leasing quickly.
 You'll want to be prepared to tour spaces as quick as possible.
+About 25% of the available space in the Downtown Thousand Oaks are subleases, so you might be able to sign a shorter term by taking over a previous lease.
 There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-The standard measurement for office space in this area is around 1,220 sqft.
-Most buildings in this market are around 2 stories.
-Most buildings in this area were built in 1989 and are Class A.
+The standard measurement for office space in this area is around 2,380 sqft.
+Most buildings in this market are close to 2 stories.
+Most buildings in this region were built in 1989 and are Class B.

-A large portion of this region is residential, but there's plenty of office_space.
+A large portion of this market is residential, but there's plenty of office_space.
 Real estate is the dominant industry in this area.
-Commute by walking is the most popular way to get to work amongst Downtown Thousand Oaks residents.
+Commute by walking is the most popular way to get to work amongst Downtown Thousand Oaks occupants.
 Commuting between 30 and 45 minutes a day is the norm for those who opt to reside in this part of town.